 You will also see a few more options depending on the specific autoinstaller you are using.
 You can safely ignore these.
 That is, it is better to leave something I did not cover by default.

 Once you’ve completed everything, make sure to click Install at the bottom of the screen.
 It may take a minute or more to run.
 Then, you should get a confirmation.
 You can go to YOURDOMAIN.com/wp-admin and login to your brand new WordPress install.

-Method 3: How to install WordPress manually through FTP
+Method 3: How to install WordPress on a website manually through FTP

 Personally, I don’t need to use this process anymore because of how simple and ubiquitous the autoinstallers above are.
 But if you want to install WordPress manually, keep reading.
 If you are a beginner, just use the autoinstaller process mentioned above.

 You will need an FTP program to upload your files to run the famous 5 minute install.
 I use Filezilla but you will get lots of quality free FTP programs.

 So get started by downloading the latest version of WordPress from WordPress.org

 Then unzip the file and upload it to the public_html (or similar) directory of your website.
 If you’re not sure if you’re logged in to FTP, ask your host for information about your FTP account:

 While this is going on, go to your cPanel account and look for the MySQL database option:

 You will see an option to create a new database.
 Enter a name for your database and create a database: